Izanagii9/Full-Stack-Technical-Challenge/DEVELOPMENT_LOG.md

    - Smooth transitions between pages
    - Professional, clean design

-### Current Status: Phase 2 Complete
+### Current Status: Phase 3 Complete ✅

 **What's Working:**
 - Frontend talks to backend ✅
 - Articles display correctly ✅
 - Language switching works ✅
 - Everything looks good and is responsive ✅
+- **AI article generation** ✅
+- **POST /api/articles/generate endpoint** ✅
+- **Daily automated article creation (cron)** ✅
+- 4 articles in the system (3 original + 1 generated)

-**What's Next: Phase 3 - AI Integration**
+**What's Next: Phase 4 - PostgreSQL Database**

-Currently, your 3 articles are hardcoded.
+Currently, articles are stored in memory (they reset when server restarts).
 The next step is to:
-1. Connect to a free AI service (like HuggingFace)
+1. Install and configure PostgreSQL
-2. Create a button or endpoint to generate new articles automatically
+2. Create database schema for articles
-3. Make the AI write 1 new article every day
-4. See AI-generated content appear in your blog

-This is the exciting part where your blog becomes truly "auto-generated"!
+3. Migrate article service to use database
+4. Persist generated articles permanently
+5. Keep everything working as-is with better storage

+This will make your blog production-ready with permanent data storage!

 ---